gramian/numerical-schemer.xyz/_posts/2022-08-04-matrico-matrix.md

 I call the matrix multiplication `dot`-product as [NumPy](https://numpy.org/doc/stable/reference/generated/numpy.dot.html) does, since it is mathematically more expressive.
 The implemented function is called `dot*` (dot-star, a special variant of `dot`) though, because the first argument is assumed to be transposed: This allows an efficient implementation for the list-of-column matrix data model.
+This may seem a little odd as there is no standard version of `dot`, but the intention here is to use an efficient algorithm by default, and the frontend can then offer a standard `dot` matrix maultiplication and transpose the arguments as needed.

 Lastly, for performance and convenience, twin functions to "explode" a matrix into a list of column matrices, and "implode" a list of column matrices (with the same number of rows) into one matrix, where the latter wraps the `matrix-horcat` function are included.